How Philosophy Can Help Us

 Here are some different philosophical traditions, and what they teach us about living:

-Socrates told us that an unexamined life is not worth living.
+Socrates showed us that an unexamined life is not worth living.
 Thus, developing wisdom becomes a goal we can all strive for.
-Increasing our understanding of ourselves, others, and the world, improves the quality of our lives.
-Wisdom begins when we accept our ignorance.
+Increasing our understanding of ourselves, others, and the world, improves the quality of our experience.
+Wisdom begins when we accept our ignorance and question our assumptions.

 On the other hand, Joseph Campbell tells us that ‘The cave you fear to enter holds the treasure you seek’.
 The ‘Cave’ in this metaphor has to deal with our shadow.
 The fearful, shameful, and traumatic.
 Wisdom tells us that in some cases, the only way ‘out’ is ‘through’ the cave.
 Confronting the ‘dragon’ that has burned us, is the path towards treasure(personal growth).

 Aristotle, while generally agreeing with Socrates, set out to develop a system for knowledge.
 He also gave us the concept of ‘Eudaimonia’, which means ‘To be on good terms with your demons’.
-If heroinism involves physical and material pleasures, eudaimonia involves pleasures of the spirit.
-This generally comes to us when we take responsibility, live virtuously, and focus on what is in our control.
+If hedonism involves physical and material pleasures, eudaimonia involves pleasures of the spirit.
+This generally comes to us when we take responsibility, practice virtuous habits, and focus on what is in our control.

 Epicure’s approach to ‘mental health’ was to reduce your life, and simplify it down to only what you can control.
 Things that aren’t in your direct control, fall out of your ‘care’.
 Practically, the lesson is that sometimes, we can simply put a PAUSE to the things we do that further our suffering.
 I bet you reading can think of at least 1 thing you are doing that is making your life more difficult.
 Are you able to simply put a pause on it?